nibrahim/prezbuddy/README.md

 ## Installation

-To just get the program and run it `go get github.com/nibrahim/prezbuddy`
+To just get the program and run it `go get github.com/nibrahim/prezbuddy` and then `./bin/prezbuddy src/github.com/nibrahim/prezbuddy/sample_input.txt`

-To get the source and everything else, clone this repository and run `go build prezbuddy` from the repo root.
+To get the source and everything else, clone this repository and run `go build .` from the repo root to get the `prezbuddy` executable.

 ## Running

-    prezbuddy <sample_input.txt>
+    ./prezbuddy <sample_input.txt>

 ## Format of input file